mellen-code/mellen-code/README.md

 </p>

 Software engineer based in New York City, previously a corporate project manager with a background in the arts and health sciences.
-Nurturing my passion for solving challenges by programming things for the web.
+Nurturing my passion for exploring challenges by programming things for the web.

 See [my website](https://mariesmith.me/) for more information!